Personal Protective Equipment (PPE) Requirements: Eye & Face Protection

 - ANSI Z87.1-2010, American National Standard for Occupational and Educational Personal Eye and Face Protection Devices

-NOTE: Even though "direct final rule" applies, the process to actually incorporate ANSI Z87.1-2010 into the federal law may take some time.
+NOTE: Even though "direct final rule" applies, the process to actually incorporate ANSI Z87.1-2010 and 2015 into the federal law may take some time.

 History of ANSI Z87.1

 The first "standard" for head and eye protection dates back to 1922 with the first edition of the Z2 standard by the War and Navy Department and the National Bureau of Standards.